-All advisers and brokerage firms have a fundamental responsibility to deal fairly with investors.
-All sales efforts are judged based upon the ethical standards of Financial Industry Regulatory Authority (FINRA) rules that also play a crucial role in setting industry wide standards.
-The suitability rule contains three primary brokerage responsibilities: 1.
+All advisers and brokerage firms have a fundamental responsibility to deal fairly with investors and to make “suitable” investments.
+The Financial Industry Regulatory Authority, or “FINRA” sets the standards in the brokerage industry for the suitable sale of investments to brokerage clients.
+FINRA’s suitability rule contains three primary brokerage responsibilities: 1.
 To perform reasonable-basis suitability analysis, 2.
 To perform customer-specific suitability analysis, and 3.
 To perform quantitative suitability analysis.

 Customer-Specific Suitability: All brokers and broker-dealers must have a reasonable basis to believe that the recommended investment strategy is suitable for the particular customer.
-All sales efforts must be reasonable and appropriate for the investor based upon the investor’s risk tolerance, investment objectives, age, financial circumstances, other investment holdings, and experience.
+All sales efforts must be reasonable and appropriate for the investor based upon the investor’s risk tolerance, investment objectives, age, tax consequences, financial circumstances, other investment holdings, and experience.
 An advisor must attempt to obtain and analyze a broad array of customer-specific factors to provide suitable investment advice.
+This prong of the suitability rule requires detailed and specific analysis of the customer and his or her specific situation and to create an investment recommendation that is tailored to the client.

 Institutional- Investor Exemption: Under FINRA Rule 2111(b), a broker or broker-dealer fulfills the customer-specific suitability obligation for institutional investors differently than with individual customers.
 For institutional customers the broker or broker-dealer must have a reasonable basis to believe the institutional customer is capable of evaluating investment risks independently, both in general and with regard to particular investment strategies and also the institutional customer must affirmatively indicate that it is exercising independent judgment in evaluating the broker’s recommendations.